EPCCed/Activities/Activities/PostalSort/Readme.md

 use this to build programs that can simulate complicated situations very quickly, like air flowing over a car.

-In this game, you can see for yourself how parallelism makes difficult tasks much easier, and faster.
+In this activity, you can see for yourself how parallelism makes difficult tasks much easier, and faster.

 ## Sorting Algorithms